 Please do not assume that a guru with a one-size fits all approach to finances will necessarily be best for your situation.
 Should you make more than the minimum payment if you can on your student loans?
 Should you save for long-term goals?
 Absolutely.
 At the same time, I know individuals who have foregone major opportunities in their lives that would have had a far higher pay off than that saved interest rate on the student loans.
 Investing in yourself is almost always a fine option.

-Kristen is a Texas-born recent New Jersey transplant.
+Amelia is a Texas-born recent New Jersey transplant.
 By day, she works at an Ivy League university managing an international securities program.
 By evening, she’s usually cuddling with her dog, Oscar, or scoping out where in the world to find great Tex Mex in the Northeast.

 Image via Unsplash